 The volume collects the writings of contributors to the Stroum Center’s 2016 Hebrew and the Humanities Symposium, which invited Hebrew experts from around the world to share their thoughts on the language.
 Read some of their short essays about Hebrew now.

-What We Talk About When We Talk About Hebrew is now available from the University of Washington Press.
+What We Talk About When We Talk About Hebrew is currently available from the University of Washington Press.

 Engage with modern Hebrew now:

 - Learn more about Hebrew courses at the University of Washington

 - Read scholars’ reflections on learning and using the Hebrew language